Axis occupation of Greece: German occupation zone

-In the Italian zone
+Italian occupation zone

-A young woman weeps during the deportation of the Romanoite Jews of Ioannina on 25 March 1944.
-Almost all of the people deported were murdered on or shortly after 11 April 1944, when the train carrying them reached Auschwitz-Birkenau.
+A young woman weeps during the deportation of Romaniote Jews of Ioannina on 25 March 1944.
+Almost all of the people deported were murdered on or shortly after the train carrying them reached Auschwitz-Birkenau on 11 April 1944.

 In September 1943, after the Italian collapse, the Germans turned their attention to the Jews of Athens and the rest of formerly Italian-occupied Greece.
 There their propaganda was not as effective, as the ancient Romaniote Jewish communities were well-integrated into the Orthodox Greek society and could not easily be singled out from the Christians, who in turn were more ready to resist the German authorities' demands.
 The Archbishop of Athens Damaskinos ordered his priests to ask their congregations to help the Jews and sent a strong-worded letter of protest to the collaborationist authorities and the Germans.
 Many Orthodox Christians risked their lives hiding Jews in their apartments and homes, despite the threat of imprisonment.
 Even the Greek police ignored instructions to turn over Jews to the Germans.
-When Jewish community leaders appealed to Prime Minister Ioannis Rallis, he tried to alleviate their fears by saying that the Jews of Thessaloniki had been guilty of subversive activities and that this was the reason they were deported.
+When Jewish community leaders appealed to Prime Minister Ioannis Rallis, he stated that Jews in Thessaloniki had been guilty of subversive activities so this was the reason for the deportations from Ioannina.

 At the same time, Elias Barzilai, the Grand Rabbi of Athens, was summoned to the Department of Jewish Affairs and told to submit a list of names and addresses of members of the Jewish community.
 Instead, he destroyed the community records, thus saving the lives of thousands of Athenian Jews.
 He advised the Jews of Athens to flee or go into hiding.
 A few days later, the Rabbi himself was spirited out of the city by EAM-ELAS fighters and joined the resistance.
 EAM-ELAS helped hundreds of Jews escape and survive (especially officer Stefanos Sarafis), many of whom stayed with the resistance as fighters and/or interpreters.

-In the Bulgarian zone
+Bulgarian occupation zone

 In March 1943 the vast majority of the Jewish population, 4,058 of the 4,273 was rounded up and sent to local warehouses by the Bulgarian occupation authorities.
 They were initially sent by train to concentration camps in Bulgaria.
 Kept under inhumane conditions, they were informed by the Bulgarians that they would be sent to Mandatory Palestine.
 However, the deportees could not be convinced.
 Except for five who died in the Bulgarian camps they were sent to Treblinka extermination camp, where they died in the following days.
 By the end of March 97% of the local Jewish community had been exterminated.